wiseneuron/boxtools-boxtemplate/README.md

 ```
 You can test and learn it by reading and run _test_.py in the project.

-auth:
+author: neuron
-if you want contact the auth, please
+if you want contact the author, please
 visit http://idocbox.com/ or send mail to wiseneuron@gmail.com

 thanks!